alfmep/libujson/README.md

 ```
 ### Limitations
   - Only UTF-8 encoded JSON documents are supported (escaped UNICODE characters are of course supported as described in RFC 8259).
-  - JSON Schema currently not supported.
-But work is in progress to support it.

 ## How to build and install